 , are headed to a consolidated trial (meaning all four cases will be tried jointly) in late January after a federal district court judge denied attempts

 by Republican officials to throw out the cases in full.
 These cases, brought by various voting and civil rights organizations and Florida voters against election officials, challenge the most restrictive parts of S.B.
-90, including new drop box restrictions, a vote by mail repeat request requirement, volunteer assistance ban, deceptive registration warning and voter ID requirements.
-In total, the plaintiffs allege that these provisions violate Section 2 of the Voting Rights Act (VRA); the First, 14th and 15th Amendments; and Title II of the Americans with Disabilities Act by discriminating against voters of color and voters with disabilities and placing undue burdens on free speech and the right to vote.
+90, including new drop box restrictions, a vote by mail repeat request requirement, a volunteer assistance ban, a deceptive registration warning and voter ID requirements.
+In total, the plaintiffs allege that these provisions violate Section 2 of the Voting Rights Act (VRA); the First, 14th and 15th Amendments and Title II of the Americans with Disabilities Act by discriminating against voters of color and voters with disabilities and placing undue burdens on free speech and the right to vote.
 During the bench trial

 , after both sides present their arguments, evidence and witnesses, the judge will determine if the challenged provisions violate any federal laws or constitutional provisions.

 League of United Latin American Citizens of Iowa v.
 Pate

 is scheduled to go to trial in mid-March before an Iowa state court.
 The lawsuit challenges two new voter suppression laws, Senate File 314

 and Senate File 568

 .
 Specifically, the lawsuit challenges the following provisions for imposing undue burdens on the right to vote and violating equal protection and free speech guarantees in the Iowa Constitution: fewer voter registration opportunities, a shortened period to request and return an absentee ballot, fewer poll hours on Election Day, limits on satellite voting locations and drop boxes and restrictions on who can assist voters with returning their ballots.
 The bench trial, which is expected to last around 10 days, will determine if the challenged provisions violate the Iowa Constitution and need to be blocked.